molpopgen/fwdpy/docs/customFitness.rst

 To see how these functions are used, take a look at fwdpy/fitness.pyx, which is where the built-in fitness models are implemented.
 The built-in models are implemented using the machinery for implementing custom fitness models.

+Examples
+'''''''''''''''''''''''''

+More examples of both stateless and stateful custom fitness functions are found in the repo `fwdpy_plugins <http://github.com/molpopgen/fwdpy_plugins>`_.
+The examples are kept in a different source repo for a few reasons.
+First, it is easiest to have a repo that we can test instead of static documentation that may drift from reality.
+Second, compiling plugins required that *fwdpy* be installed and that the plugin code is not in the *fwdpy* repo.

 .. _fwdpp: http://molpopgen.github.io/fwdpp/